heremaps/msdkui-android/README.md

 - You can find various _examples_ and _code snippets_ accompanying the Developer's Guide.
 - A more complex and fully functional _demo app_ can be found in this repository.

+## Maintenance Notice

+The MSDKUI project will be discontinued as it is incompatible with the new [4.x HERE SDK](https://developer.here.com/products/here-sdk) releases.
+The HERE team does not plan any additional feature implementation for the future.
+This repository will stay online and it can still be forked and used for commercial or non-commercial projects, but we plan only _limited maintenance work_ from now on.
+We recommend all users to [migrate](https://developer.here.com/documentation/android-sdk-navigate/4.7.0.0/dev_guide/topics/migration.html) to the new 4.x HERE SDK releases.
+Thanks to all users who contributed to the MSDKUI project!

 ## Get in Touch
 We are happy to hear your feedback.
 Please [contact us](https://developer.here.com/contact-us) for any questions, suggestions or improvements.
 Thank you for your using the HERE Mobile SDK UI Kit (MSDKUI).